530

 29

-Giuseppe Cesare Abba was an Italian patriot and writer.
+Giuseppe Cesare Abba was an Italian writer and soldier.
 As a participant on the expedition of i Mille he fought next to Giuseppe Garibaldi in his conquest of the Kingdom of the Two Sicilies in 1860.

 28